grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 	}
 	````

 1. For our final example of this technique, and to illustrate a little more immersive integration, let's add live tiles to our game.
 At the end of each round, we can add a teaser message so users can come back if they quit game in middle of a round.
 Our game already has a **SetLiveTile** method that gets called at end of each round.
-This method will update the text on our main live tile, and set an image (to make pop with more interactivity).
+This method will update the text on our main live tile, and set an image to scroll with the tilea to make it pop with more interactivity.

 	````C#
 	void SetLiveTile ( string textmessage )